-- Prior Authorization: Some medications need special monitoring and may require prior authorization.
+• Prior Authorization - Some medications need special monitoring and may require prior authorization.
 These drugs have different approval criteria based on indication, safety and appropriate use.
-Prior authorization (PA) requires a physician to obtain pre-approval in order to provide coverage for a drug prescribed to a member. - Step Therapy: Step Therapy directs therapy to the most cost-effective and safest drug available to be used prior to moving to a more costly or risky therapy.
-Step Therapy is an automated process and requires the member to try Alternative medications before the more costly medications are considered.
+Prior authorization (PA) requires a physician to obtain pre-approval in order to provide coverage for a drug prescribed to a member.
+Visit http://feds.humana.com to view the annual drug list for medications that require prior authorization.

+- Step Therapy: Step Therapy directs therapy to the most cost-effective and safest drug available to be used prior to moving to a more costly or risky therapy.
+Step Therapy is an automated process and requires the member to try alternative medications before the more costly medications are considered. - These are the dispensing limitations.
+Prescription drugs dispensed at a Plan pharmacy will be dispensed for up to a 30-day supply.
+You may receive up to a 90-day supply of a prescribed maintenance medication through our mail-order program or at one of our retail pharmacies.
+Specialty drugs may be limited to a 30-day supply.